ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) Menu and Panel
+A) Interface and Console

-B) Toolbar and Ribbon
+B) Menu and Panel

 C) Palette and Window

-D) Interface and Console
+D) Toolbar and Ribbon

 ---

-Toolbar and Ribbon
+D) Toolbar and Ribbon

 ///